ZcashFoundation/zebra/book/src/dev/rfcs/xxxx-block-subsidy.md

 - `vpub_old` values from `tx.vJoinSplit` subtract from the pool.
 - `valueBalance` adds to the pool.
 It itself is equal to `sum(SaplingSpends) - sum(SaplingOutputs)`, so it has the same functional effect as for transparent and Sprout.

-The balance rule is that this pool must have non-negative value, and its net value is the fee.
+The balance rule is that this pool must have non-negative value, and its net value is the miner fee for the transaction.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation